Use of freshwater resources

 - Eurostat, 2013b.
 Tourism industries — economic analysis, Eurostat Statistics Explained, Statistics in focus 32/2013.

-The Water Exploitation Index Plus (WEI+) is the total water use as a percentage of the renewable freshwater resources in a given territory and time scale.
+The WEI+ provides a measure of the total water use as a percentage of the renewable freshwater resources for a given territory and time scale.

 The WEI+ values are given as percentages, i.e. water use as a percentage of renewable water resources.
 Absolute water volumes are presented as million cubic meters (million m3 or hm3).

 Policy context and targets

 The objective of the EU's 7th EAP to 2020 is to ensure the protection, conservation and enhancement of the EU’s natural capital and to improve resource efficiency.
 Monitoring of the efficiency of water use in different economic sectors at national, regional and local levels is necessary to achieve this.
 The WEI+ is part of the set of water indicators published by several international organisations, such as the United Nations Environment Programme (UNEP), the Organisation for Economic Co-operation and Development (OECD), Eurostat and the Mediterranean Blue Plan.
 There is an international consensus about the use of this indicator.

-The indicator describes how total water use exerts pressure on water resources and identifies areas (e.g. sub-basins or river basins) with high abstraction on a seasonal scale in relation to the resources available, and that are therefore prone to water stress.
+The indicator describes how total water use exerts pressure on water resources.
+It identifies areas (e.g. sub-basins or river basins) with high abstraction levels on a seasonal scale in relation to the resources available, and that are therefore prone to water stress.
 Changes in WEI+ values allow analyses of the changes in water use impact on freshwater resources, i.e. by adding pressure to them or by making them more sustainable.